kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 With that background and the previous example in mind, here are some rules for when a Policy is a Direct Attached Policy:

-* The number or scope of objects is exactly _one_ object.
-No label selectors or lists of `targetRef` are allowed.
 * The Policy can only be attached at exactly _one_ layer in the hierarchy.
 Any Policy that can be attached at multiple levels must necessarily have some defaulting behavior in the case that two of the same kind are attached at different points